dimfrd/Electric-Vehicles-EDA/README.md

 - Which electric vehicle types (BEV or PHEV) are most popular ?
 - What are the most popular makes and models of EVs?
 - What is the distribution of EVs through the years?
-- What is the distribution of electric range of vehicles preffered?
+- What is the distribution of electric range of vehicles preferred?
 - What is the relationship between the base MSRP of EVs and their popularity?
+- What is the market share between EV models ?